 In the excitement to build a no-code product, don't forget to plan for security, scalability and reliability.
-Be familiar with cybersecurity best practices, user authentication, data encryption, etc. They will be necessary for your business in the near future.
+Be familiar with cybersecurity best practices, pros and cons of vpn, user authentication, data encryption, etc. They will be necessary for your business in the near future.

 2. Production & Maintenance Costs

 Research what it would cost to produce your no-code app and make provisions for how the app will be maintained.
 Knowing what the venture is going to cost will help you prepare adequately.